TailGrids/tailwind-ui-components/README.md

-# Free Tailwind CSS UI Components by TailGrids
+# Free Tailwind CSS UI Components and Blocks by TailGrids

-TailGrids is a library of high-quality Tailwind CSS UI components and blocks, designed specifically for modern websites, landing pages, and web apps.
-It comes with all the essential UI components and elements you would expect from a top-notch UI library, featuring a consistent design and a copy-paste UI building tool.
+TailGrids is modern day Tailwind CSS UI library of over 600 high-quality Tailwind CSS UI components and blocks, perfectly crafted for modern websites, landing pages, web applications, dashboard, ecommerce and more.
+This library includes all the essential UI components and elements you would expect from a top-notch UI library, ensuring a consistent design and easy-to-use, example templates, copy-paste components for HTML, React, and Vue.

+### Key Features:

+- **Complete UI Library:** TailGrids boasts an impressive assortment of over 600 Tailwind CSS UI components and blocks.
+- **Multi-Framework Support:** TailGrids supports multiple frameworks - HTML, React, and Vue, catering to a wide array of development needs.
+- **Premium Quality:** Our components are designed with a consistent, modern aesthetic, ensuring high-end visual quality.
+- **User-Friendly:** With a simple copy-paste functionality, TailGrids accelerates the development process, saving you time and effort.
+- **Adaptable:** TailGrids is ideal for a variety of applications, including modern websites, landing pages, web apps, dashboards, ecommerce platforms, and more.
+- **Accessible Open-Source Version:** Our free version gives you access to over 200 UI components along with all core components.
+- **Example Templates:** 14 multi-purpose and unique example templates available in HTML and React.

-The free core version provides numerous UI components along with all core components.
-It is available for both personal and commercial projects.
-Please feel free to use it, and don't forget to support and inspire our team by starring this repo.
+The free open-source version of TailGrids provides 200+ UI components along with all core components, making it a valuable resource for both personal and commercial projects.
+Feel free to use it, and don't forget to support and inspire our team by starring this repository.

 ### [🚀 Explore All Components](https://tailgrids.com/components)